 If our offices are closed, we would ask that you send funds to us by direct bank payment, using the bank account details provided by UK Tenant Data, our online tenant referencing system.
 Our bank details are also shown on our invoices.

-We will continue to carry out property inspections, subject to the precautions that we will take in respect of viewings and valuation appointments.
+We will carry out property inspections, subject to the precautions that we will take in respect of viewings and valuation appointments.

 We will endeavour to ensure that any property maintenance issues are resolved, as quickly as possible.
 This will, however, be dependent upon the availability of individual contractors.

-If you are a tenant with a maintenance issue, please notify us either by telephone or email.
+If you are a tenant with a maintenance issue, please notify us either by telephone, email or your Property File log in.
 As usual, your maintenance issue will be risk assessed and prioritised accordingly.
-Before a booking is made with a contractor, we will ask you to confirm whether you are ill or are/should be self-isolating.
+Before a booking is made with a contractor, we will ask you to confirm whether you are showing coronavirus symptoms or are/should be self-isolating.
 Your answers to these questions will be passed onto contractors, to enable them to risk assess the job.
 If they are able to attend, we will ask the contractor the same questions and relay their replies to you.
+Contractors will be issued with our in-house guidance and should comply with the government’s guidelines for tradespeople.

 Affordability of rent